icon

 • Dawn Simulator: These have built-in technology which gets brighter and dimmer to simulate the sun rising and setting.

-Therapy lamps vs standard lighting
+Therapy lamps vs standard lighting, further details are provided below.

 What's the Difference Between SAD Lamps and Regular Office or Desk Lamps?